joetanx/conjur-k8s/README.md

     - Creates `conjur/seed-generation` policy
     - Creates the `webservice` for the seed generation with `consumers` group allowed to authenticate to the webservice
   - Define `jwt-apps/k8s` policy with:
-    - Conjur Follower in Kubernetes identified by `system:serviceaccount:conjur:authn-jwt-sa`
+    - Conjur Follower in Kubernetes identified by `system:serviceaccount:conjur:follower`
       - Ref: [2.
 Define an identity in Conjur for the Conjur Follower](https://docs.cyberark.com/Product-Doc/OnlineHelp/AAM-DAP/Latest/en/Content/Integrations/k8s-ocp/k8s-jwt-follower.htm)
       - The Conjur Follower is granted access to the JWT authenticator `conjur/authn-jwt/k8s` and seed generation `conjur/seed-generation` webservices by adding it into `consumers` group of respective webservices
     - Demo application `cityapp-summon` and `cityapp-secretless` identified by `system:serviceaccount:cityapp:cityapp-summon` and `system:serviceaccount:cityapp:cityapp-secretless`